isomerpages/isomer-redirection/README.md

 }
 ```

-#### SSL redirection from https://custom-example.gov.sg to https://www.example.gov.sg
+### SSL redirection from http://custom-example.gov.sg to https://www.example.gov.sg

 Occasionally, we have received requests from government agencies to redirect users from `custom-example.gov.sg` to `www.example.gov.sg`.
 We are able to do this via the redirection server - but with one caveat: this redirection cannot be done using HTTPS.
+For HTTPS redirection, we would need the agency to provide us with a SSL cert for `custom-example.gov.sg`, in which case we would follow the instructions above.

-To perform such a redirection, add the following NGINX configuration block in the `domain_redirects.conf` file as shown below.
+To perform such a redirection, add the following NGINX configuration block in the `http_domain_redirects.conf` file as shown below.

 ```
 if ($host ~ "(custom-example.gov.sg)|(www.custom-example.gov.sg)") {